Let Teachers SHINE 2022

 As well as funding, SHINE offers winning teachers free access to a broad range of development workshops and coaching opportunities – helping teachers to get the best out of their ideas.

-SHINE also offer additional funding beyond the initial grant to support the very best ideas to grow with the hope that they will be able to improve the outcomes of children particularly in the North of England.
+SHINE also offers additional funding beyond the initial grant to support the very best ideas to grow with the hope that they will be able to improve the outcomes of children particularly in the North of England.

-We have set aside £150,000 to invest in early stage ideas, which means we are looking to award up to 10 new grants dependant on grant size.
+We have set aside £150,000 to invest in early stage ideas, which means we are looking to award up to 10 new grants, dependent on grant size.

 We will shortlist applicants that show that their project: